PivotDev/Pivot-11ty-Starter/README.md

     {%- from "./includes/components.njk" import component -%}

-This gives you access to a `component` function that will load any component by name and pass in the parameters you provide.
+This is usually added at the top of any template file and gives you access to a `component` function that will load any component by name and pass in the parameters you provide.

 Once imported, you could use the button component like so: